void-stack/VMUnprotect/README.md

 * [dnlib](https://github.com/0xd4d/dnlib) by [0xd4d](https://github.com/0xd4d), licensed under the MIT license, for reading/writing assemblies.
 * [Harmony](https://github.com/pardeike/Harmony) by [Andreas Pardeike](https://github.com/pardeike), licensed under the MIT license
 * [Serilog](https://github.com/serilog/serilog) provides diagnostic logging to files, the console, and elsewhere.
 It is easy to set up, has a clean API.
+* [commandline](https://github.com/commandlineparser/commandline) offers CLR applications a clean and concise API for manipulating command line arguments and related tasks
+* [Autofac](https://github.com/autofac/Autofac) Autofac is an IoC container for Microsoft .NET.
+It manages the dependencies between classes so that applications stay easy to change as they grow in size and complexity.
+This is achieved by treating regular .NET classes as components.

 ## Want to support this project?
 BTC: bc1q048wrqztka5x2syt9mtj68uuf73vqry60s38vf